MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diuninstalldevice.md

 <b>DiUninstallDevice</b> performs the same function as <a href="https://msdn.microsoft.com/library/windows/hardware/ff550922">SetupDiCallClassInstaller</a> when used with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543717">DIF_REMOVE</a> code.
 The key difference is that child devnodes for the top-level device are also deleted. <b>DiUninstallDevice</b> only returns failure if the top-level device node failed to be uninstalled, which is consistent with the behavior of <b>SetupDiCallClassInstaller</b> when used with the <b>DIF_REMOVE</b> code.
 Detailed information about whether child devnode uninstallation succeeded is available in the Setupapi.dev.log file.

-The device to be uninstalled is specified by providing a <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that includes the referenced device, and a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552344">SP_DEVINFO_DATA</a> structure for the specific device.
+The device to be uninstalled is specified by providing a <a href="devinst.device_information_sets">device information set</a> that includes the referenced device, and a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552344">SP_DEVINFO_DATA</a> structure for the specific device.
 These are provided in the <i>DeviceInfoSet</i> and <i>DeviceInfoData</i> parameters.

 To create a device information set that contains the specified device and to obtain an <a href="https://msdn.microsoft.com/library/windows/hardware/ff552344">SP_DEVINFO_DATA</a> structure for the device, complete one of the following tasks: